Des Moines Burn Injury Lawyers

 Punitive damages may be awarded to the burn victim if the defendant acted purposefully or extremely negligently (known as “gross negligence” in legal language).

-Punitive damages are intended to penalize a defendant who has committed a heinous act, essentially making them pay more in order to “feel the sting.”
+Punitive damages are intended to penalize a defendant who has committed a heinous act, essentially making them pay more to “feel the sting.”
 Punitive damages are often awarded to a defendant who maliciously burns a plaintiff.

 Burn Injury Statistics